wp-plugins/tagregator/readme.txt

 == Screenshots ==

-1. An example of how the social media stream looks with a dark background.
+1. An example of how the social media stream looks by default with a dark background.
-1. An example of how it looks with a light background; also shows how highlighted posts can look.
+1. An example of how it looks by default with a light background; also shows how highlighted posts can look.
 1. The settings panel.